Golumpa/hoyolab-auto-login/README.md

 - **I need specific help**
 You are free to join my [Discord server](https://dsc.gg/transience) and post your question there.
 I'll reply when I'm free and try to help from what I know.

+## Updating

+If you're on a fork and want to keep it automatically updated, install and configure the [Pull App](https://github.com/apps/pull) for your repository.

 ## Contributing

 When suggesting changes, please format your code with [black](https://pypi.org/project/black/) and [ruff](https://pypi.org/project/ruff/).